python/devguide/triaging.rst

 * Read the issue comment(s).
 * Review and set classification fields
-    - Title: should be concise with specifics (such as Module name) which are helpful to someone scanning a list of issue titles
+    - Title: should be concise with specifics which are helpful to someone scanning a list of issue titles.
+Adding a prefix at the start of the title to indicate the module, such as IDLE, DOC, or ASYNCIO, is optional, but can be helpful to others.
     - Type
     - Stage
     - Components: multiple items may be set